jedisct1/draft-denis-xet/draft-denis-xet.md

 ### Client-Side Xorb Cache

 Caching raw xorb byte ranges avoids repeated downloads but requires decompression on each use.
-This trades storage for bandwidth.
+This uses local storage to reduce bandwidth consumption.
 Implementations SHOULD prefer caching decompressed chunks unless bandwidth is severely constrained.

 ### Byte Range Considerations